What happens to your mortgage if you want to move house?

 Although mortgages for those moving home are increasingly competitive, with variable rates starting at around 3% and fixed rates currently priced a little higher, lenders may add arrangement fees and other charges to the mortgage value by adding to the headline rate of interest payable.

-Whether you’re porting your mortgage with the same lender or remortgaging completely, you’re going to be assessed against a much stricter criteria than before the credit crunch.
+Whether you’re porting your mortgage with the same lender or remortgaging completely, you’re going to be assessed against strict criteria – likely stricter, given the higher cost of living and new, more thorough affordability checking.

-This will include more questions than before, with a lot more paper-chasing thrown in too.
+This will include more questions than before, with potentially more paper-chasing thrown in too.

 When it comes to porting, you’ll have to meet the lender’s criteria at that particular point in time.
 So, while your circumstances might not have changed, your lender’s criteria might now be stricter, which means you may no longer be eligible to move your mortgage.